 And there are plenty of Grand Rapids-specific references throughout the rest of the movie, including a West Michigan Whitecaps pennant hanging on the wall of Cranston’s office.
-Also, the logo for Uptown hot dog eatery, Yesterdog, gets some considerable screen time on a hoodie worn by actor Zack Pearlman.
+Also, the logo for Uptown hot dog eatery, Yesterdog, gets some considerable screen time on a hoodie worn by actor and Michigan native Zack Pearlman.

 The End of the Tour (2015)

 Cast: Jesse Eisenberg, Jason Segel, Joan Cusack, Anna Chlumsky, Ron Livingston

 Director: James Ponsoldt

 Based on true events, The End of the Tour is the story of the five-day interview between Rolling Stones reporter David Lipsky (Jesse Eisenberg) and acclaimed novelist David Foster Wallace (Jason Segel) in 1996 as Segel traveled the country promoting his groundbreaking novel, Infinite Jest.

 Tara Hernandez at the time of filming was the Marketing and Communications Director for the Gerald R. Ford International Airport Authority.
 She recalled a crew of more than 100 people spending more than 14-hours filming scenes in various locations throughout the Gerald R. Ford International Airport.
 Grand Rapids stood in as both the Minneapolis-St. Paul International Airport and Chicago’s O’Hare International Airport with two different scenes created among the location.